WordPress Plugins

 Royal MCP is the plugin we built for Workflow #3.
 We picked clone-and-customize because:

-- It survives Elementor's roadmap.
+1. It survives Elementor's roadmap.
 Elementor is actively reshaping how widgets work (Container model, atomic elements, Editor V4).
 Any build-from-scratch MCP has to keep chasing the schema.
-Clone-and-customize doesn't decode the schema at all — it copies whatever's there, swaps text and images, leaves widget internals untouched.
+Clone-and-customize doesn't decode the schema at all.
+It copies whatever's there, swaps text and images, leaves widget internals untouched.

-edit_posts+edit_postper-post).
+4. It's secure by default.
+Every tool is capability-gated (edit_posts + edit_post per-post).
 The plugin runs through wp.org's security review before each release.
-Auth is OAuth 2.1 or scoped API key — no Base64 credentials in every request.
+Auth is OAuth 2.1 with PKCE or scoped API key.

-1.4.19 ships the six Elementor tools alongside the existing 116 WordPress + plugin integration tools.
+Royal MCP ships eight Elementor tools as part of its 164-tool suite of WordPress and plugin integrations.
 Free on the WordPress plugin directory.
-No upsell — pay for the design once (yourself or your designer), reuse it forever via AI.
+No upsell.
+Pay for the design once (yourself or your designer) and reuse it forever via AI.

 Try It